paws of wisdom reactivity starter bundle

 A lot of confidence can be built from freedom and exploration, the ability to be curious and investigate.
 It can also come from clarity in situations and being able to guide them when things get stressful.

-Obedience is also a fun confidence building exercise for dogs, a lot of dogs can find a lot of fun and structure in obedience, plus it allows for engagement with you.
+Obedience is also a fun for confidence building, a lot of dogs can find a lot of fun and structure in obedience, plus it allows for engagement with you.

 how to socialise a reactive dog pin image